Nigerian lowland forests: Geography

 The Nigerian lowland forests are bounded on the south by coastal mangroves and the Gulf of Guinea, on the east by the Niger River and its delta, on the north by the Guinean forest-savanna mosaic.
 On the west it is bounded by the Dahomey Gap, a drier coastal region where the forest-savanna mosaic extends all the way to the ocean, separating the Lower Guinean forests, of which the Nigerian lowland forests are part, from the Upper Guinean forests of West Africa.
 It contains over 560 indigenous species and supports the timber, which is used for building.

 Climate

 The climate of the ecoregion is Tropical savanna climate - dry winter (Köppen climate classification (Aw)).
 This climate is characterized by relatively even temperatures throughout the year, and a pronounced dry season.
-The driest month has less than 60mm of precipitation, and is drier than the average month.
+The driest month has less than 60 mm of precipitation, and is drier than the average month.
 Climate change affect the survival of some trees.
 Under a harsh sun and extreme dry weather, some plants will start dying off.
 The authors maintained that Nigeria is experiencing different change in climate that affects her vegetation.
 There has been changes on how rain falls, sometimes harsh sun and cold, which reduces the growth of plants in the country.
 High rainfall also affect the survival of our forest.
 Flooding, which have occurred in many parts of Nigeria.